 7.1.
 Confidentiality of processing.
 Smartwaiver shall ensure that any person that it authorizes to process the Personal Data shall be subject to a duty of confidentiality (whether a contractual or a statutory duty).

 7.2.
 Security Incidents.
-Upon becoming aware of a Security Incident, Smartwaiver shall notify Customer without undue delay and shall provide such timely information as Customer may reasonably require, including to enable Customer to fulfil any data breach reporting obligations under EU Data Protection Legislation.
+Upon becoming aware of a Security Incident, Smartwaiver shall notify Customer without undue delay and shall provide such timely information as Customer may reasonably require, including to enable Customer to fulfil any data breach reporting obligations under EU Data Protection Legislation or the CCPA.
 Smartwaiver shall take appropriate and commercially reasonable steps to mitigate the effects of such a Security Incident on the Personal Data under this Agreement.

 8.1.
 Sub-processors.
 Customer agrees that Smartwaiver may engage Smartwaiver affiliates and third party sub- processors (collectively, "Sub-processors") to process the Personal Data on Smartwaiver's behalf.
 The Sub-processors currently engaged by Smartwaiver and authorized by Customer are available at https://support.smartwaiver.com/hc/en-us/articles/360007817653/.

 8.2.
 Objection to Sub-processors.
 Customer may object in writing to the appointment of an additional Sub- processor.
 In the event that Customer objects on reasonable grounds relating to the protection of the Personal Data, then the parties shall discuss commercially reasonable alternative solutions in good faith.
 If no resolution can be reached, Smartwaiver will, at its sole discretion, either not appoint Sub-processor, or permit Customer to suspend or terminate the affected Smartwaiver service in accordance with the termination provisions of the Agreement.